Frequently Asked Questions About the United States National CAD Standard® (NCS)

 You are correct you should be using "X" as a discipline designator.
 If you think that there should be a new discipline added you could submit it as a ballot proposal.

 In looking at what you need for Major groups I would suggest that you submit a ballot item for the ones you need with explanations as well.
 I have looked through what we have and agree we are lacking in your industry needs.
-You bring a unique requirement to the NCS that no one else has asked for yet.
+You bring a unique requirement to the NCS that no one else has asked for yet. - The Major Group field definitions are not to be changed from what is set by the NCS Layer module.
+In the NCS Layer module the description are just simple ones.
+When going thru the list of Major Group/Disciplines I have come across a couple with the same layer name but with different descriptions:

 1. Under Survey/mapping the layer name PROP - is for Property boundary but the Civil Layer name PROP - is for Property.
 Are these the same?